Why trade facilitation is key to the operation of global supply chains

-In a globalised world where goods often cross borders many times as both intermediate and final products, trade facilitation helps lower overall trade costs and increase economic welfare, in particular for developing and emerging economies.
+In an interconnected world where goods often cross borders many times as both intermediate and final products, and against a background of supply chain disruptions, trade facilitation policies can:

 OECD Trade Facilitation Indicators help countries benchmark and improve their border procedures